ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 (Breakfast)

 Drive to the ancient deserted site of Afrosiyob on the outskirts of Samarkand, where a settlement once thrived until it was destroyed by Tamerlane.
 Archaeological finds are housed in the Afrosiyob History Museum.
 Continue to the observatory of Ulug Beg, Tamerlane’s astronomer grandson, and see the Bibi Khanum mosque, built by Tamerlane for his favourite wife.
-End the day with a visit to Registan Square.
+End the day with a visit the Gur Emir mausoleum.(Breakfast)

 Visit the Shah-i-Zinda necropolis and the Samarkand Museum of History, Culture and Art.
 In the afternoon, travel by rail to Tashkent.
-After a farewell dinner, stay overnight at the Inspira-S Tashkent (or similar)
+Enjoy a farewell dinner.(Breakfast and dinner)

 Transfer to the airport for your flight to London.